What happens to Child Benefit when my child is 16+?

 When Child Benefit stops for your eldest child, the higher rate of Child Benefit will be paid for the child next in line.

-Child Benefit rates:
+Child Benefit rates (weekly):

-Second and subsequent children: £15.90
+- Second and subsequent children: £17.25

 When does Child Benefit stop?

 Child Benefit stops automatically on 31 August after your child’s 16th birthday.
-If your child stays in ‘approved’ education Child Benefit can continue to be paid.

-You need to tell HMRC that you child is not leaving approved education at 16 or your Child Benefit will stop.
+If your child stays in ‘approved’ education Child Benefit can continue to be paid until they turn 20.
+You need to tell HMRC that your child is not leaving approved education at 16 or your Child Benefit will stop.

-If your child continues in approved education when they are 16 or older, Child Benefit will stop at the end of February, 31 May, 31 August or 30 November (which ever is first) when they:-
+If your child continues in approved education when they are 16 or older, Child Benefit will stop at the end of February, 31 May, 31 August or 30 November (which ever is first) when they:

 - leave approved education or